carbonell/ngroot/README.md

 }
 ```

 The loader works loading a provided JSON file of your data.
 New data added to the file is automatically added to your database on application restart.
-Also, data can be reset by overriding found duplicates:
+Also, data can be reset by overriding found duplicates.
+This is very useful for integration testing and conditional data reset.

 ```C#